Alkaptonuria

 Complications

-- Severe arthropathy leading to joint deformities and disability.
+Severe ochronotic arthropathy leading to chronic pain and disability

 | Short-term Sequelae | Long-term Sequelae |